A hierarchical Bayesian model for predicting ecological interactions using scaled evolutionary relationships: Introduction

-We then show that this phylogeny-only model can be extended by using node-specific affinity (sociability) parameters, mimicking that of covariate-based network models such as \cite{hoff2002latent, hoff2005bilinear, chung2006complex, bickel2009nonparametric}.
 To facilitate the construction of the full joint distribution, we first augment the model using a hierarchical latent variable framework.
 The latent variable acts as an underlying scoring system, with higher scores attributed to more probable links.
 Second, we apply a method similar to the iterated conditional modes approach in auto-dependent models of \cite{besag1974spatial} to deal with the conditional dependency imposed by phylogeny, and include a method to account for uncertainty in unobserved interactions.
 Our approach allows for robust predictions for large species interaction networks with limited covariate data, and can be extended to any bipartite network with a dependency structure for one of the interacting classes.